jadesola98/Batch-data-ingestion-using-Python/README.md

 ```
 Now we can access postgres using pgadmin via the web on port 8080

-To access postgres using pgcli run this command:
+To access postgres using pgcli run this command on your command prompt:
 ```bash
 Pgcli -h hostname -p port -u username -d database
 ```